 Set right underneath the first Napali Coast cliffs, Ke’e Beach is the last place you can reach by car along Kauai island’s north shore.
 If the stunning landscape itself justifies a visit, snorkeling lovers will also want to enjoy the waterscape.
 The spot is fine for beginners, especially in summer, and a wide variety of fish can be observed here.
 If you’re lucky, you will also spot green see turtles.

-During summer and winter holiday, the parking lot fills up quickly: arrive early in the morning or you will have to turn away and park way further, in another parking lot 300m from the shore.
+During summer and winter holidays, the parking lot fills up quickly: arrive early in the morning or you will have to park in another parking lot 300m from the shore.

 You will explore the small lagoon closed by a reef visible on your left when facing the ocean.
 Enter the water from the beach, remaining in the area closed by the visible reef.